TrueBlocks/trueblocks-core/docs/readmes/intros/chainstate.md

 ## intro

-The two tools in this group deal with the Ethereum Chain State which may be distinquished from Ethereum Chain Data such as blocks, transactions, or traces.
+The two tools in this group deal with the Chain State such as balances and byte code which may be distinquished from Chain Data such as blocks, transactions, or traces.

-There are two tools, `chifra state` and `chifra tokens`.
-The first allows you to query account balances, the byte code of a smart contract (if available), the nonce and other information about any address.
-The second tool, `chifra tokens`, deals with token balances and ERC20 tokens information (and soon ERC721 tokens).
+The two tools are `chifra state` and `chifra tokens`.
+The first allows you to query account balances, the byte code of a smart contract (if available), the nonce and other information about an address.
+The second tool, `chifra tokens`, deals with ERC20 and ERC721 token balances and other data.

-The amount of information you can retrieve from the node depends on what type of node you're running (`--tracing`, `archive`, `--tracing archive` or `full node`).
-Archive nodes and tracing allow you to query historical data and balances.
-Non-archive nodes work, but are much less informative.
+**Note:** The amount of information available for retrieval depends on the type of node you run (`--tracing`, `archive`, `--tracing archive` or `full node`).
+Archive nodes and tracing allow you to query historical state (that is, state all the way back to the genesis block).
+TrueBlocks works with non-archive nodes, but they are much less informative.